 Film Studies Major

-The Five College major in film studies is comprised of ten courses (40 credits), two of which must be taken at the other Five College institutions.
 The major should include courses in film history, theory, genre or authorship, production, national or transnational cinema, and documentary or experimental film.
-At least four courses should be at the advanced level.
-What does a Film Studies major know?

 Film Studies Minor

 Four courses (16 credits) are the minimum required for the minor.
 These should include an introductory course (201, 202, or 203) and three courses beyond the introductory level.